MeSabya/Kubernetes/RealtimeScenarioQuestions/003. Questions On Webhook/00 Questions.md

+## List and describe available PATCH methods
+- JSON Patch: can be used for both built-in and custom resources.
+- JSON Merge Patch: ditto.
+For the difference from JSON patch, read http://erosb.github.io/post/json-patch-vs-merge-patch/ .
+- admission.PatchResponseFromRaw(req.Object.Raw, marshaledPod)

 ## Describe the problem and solution when multiple mutating webhooks edit the same resource.

 There is no way to specify the order of applying mutating webhooks for kube-apiserver.